Cold-A-Muse/Troubadour/README.md

 # Introduction
 In order to boost the development of applications on the blockchain, iExec reserved a prize pool of $150,000 to be distributed among different dapp projects.
 The iExec Jury ran its due diligence processes on these projects, and has retained 15 winners of development grants including our project Troubadour which is a data enhancement platform providing intuitive and accessible natural language processing (NLP) solutions, as a solution to the information overload problem that unstructured data causes.

 The application is currently in alpha so please be **careful** while using it.
-Not all failsaves have been implemented yet and you might **lose** your tokens.
+Not all failsafes have been implemented yet and you might **lose** your tokens.
+At the moment only the extracted entities of an selected text are displayed but more functionalities will be added in the future.

 # Requirements
 - Have node installed (which can be found [here](https://nodejs.org/en/))